 Introduction:

-In the recent past years, culturing of fish, prawn and shrimp in inland, brackish water and in marine waters is dramatically increased in Krishna district of Andhra Pradesh.
-Aquaculture largely depends on natural source of food which principally depends on primary productivity of pond.
-In general, application of fertilizers in pond increases the availability of plant nutrients like nitrogen, phosphorus which enhance photosynthesis process in phytoplankton.
+In recent years, the culturing of fish, prawns and shrimp in inland, brackish water and in marine waters has dramatically increased in Krishna district of Andhra Pradesh.
+Aquaculture largely depends on the natural source of food which principally depends on the primary productivity of the pond.
+In general, application of fertilizers in ponds increases the availability of plant nutrients like nitrogen, and phosphorus which enhance the photosynthesis process in phytoplankton.
 It is the initial step in aquatic food web culminating in shrimp and fish culture production and as well it is also the source of oxygen in the waters and thus maintains water quality.
 As a result of fertilization two to fivefold aquaculture production is increased.
-Phytoplankton in the aquaculture, in particular, fish culture and shrimp culture have abundant functions as natural feed source with highest amount of protein and amino acid content (20-35%) (Abo-Taleb, 2019, Ritonga et al., 2023) and maintaining the permanence of the ecosystem of the culturing pond (Ulumiah et al., 2020).
+Phytoplankton in aquaculture, in particular, fish culture and shrimp culture have abundant functions as natural feed sources with highest amount of protein and amino acid content (20-35%) (Abo-Taleb, 2019; Ritonga et al., 2023) and maintaining the permanence of the ecosystem of the culturing pond (Ulumiah et al., 2020).
 Phytoplankton also plays a role in the reduced growth of klekap and moss production at the bottom of pond, and thus regulates the ammonia, nitrite, and nitrate content in the water (Pal et al., 2020).

-Fertilizer is constantly applying in culture fish ponds to boost system productivity and profitability.
+Fertilizer is constantly applied in culture fish ponds to boost system productivity and profitability.
 The qualitative and quantitative features of plankton biomass will affect the carrying capacity of pond and the standing crop grows in proportion to the plankton biomass (Soni and Ujjania, 2021; Sinha et al., 2023).
 Fertilization can significantly enhance the natural productivity of a pond by providing vital nutrients for the development of aquatic biota (Sinha et al., 2023).
-Natural or organic fertilizers like livestock manure and agricultural wastes are using as a bio-fertilizer by some farmers to improve soil fertility and promoting the growth plankton.
+Natural or organic fertilizers like livestock manure and agricultural wastes are using as a bio-fertilizers by some farmers to improve soil fertility and promote the growth plankton.
 Furthermore, organic fertilizers reduce the negative implications on the soil organisms of long-term overuse chemical fertilizers (Ritonga et al., 2023).

 The use of inorganic fertilizers in culture ponds improves primary and secondary production and it has been well documented in earlier studies (Zurek, 1974; Januszko, 1977).
-Use of liquid synthetic fertilizers has several advantages over conventional granular or powdered NPK fertilizers.
+The use of liquid synthetic fertilizers has several advantages over conventional granular or powdered NPK fertilizers.
 This is because of faster solubility and dispersion of nitrogen and phosphorus present in the fertilizer throughout the water column, and a subsequent speedy absorption and assimilation by phytoplankton (Davidson and Boyd, 1981).
 An increase in phytoplankton can support an increase in zooplankton.
 Heisig (1979) found that additions of inorganic nitrogen and phosphoric acid to ponds resulted in increased plankton densities.
 Zooplankton standing stocks increased during fertilization), and Paffenhofer and Harris (1976) stated that an increase in primary production could amplify the fecundity rate and thus number of egg-producing zooplankton adults by increasing their growth rates.

 This study is aimed to evaluate phytoplankton and zooplankton responses to fertilization ponds before fish stocking.
 The study also focused on responses to organic, inorganic, and a combination of both fertilizer types.